Afroprogrammer/musicPedia-Blogg/README.md

 ## Inspiration
-This project is based on the goal of imporving my skills as a developer.
+This project is based on the goal of importing my skills as a developer.
 I wanted to improve my skills and also contribute to the open source community at the same time and decided to build this project.
-I have learnt different technologies for the project and I keep on learning new skills as i add features to the project.
+I have learnt different technologies for the project and I would keep on learning new skills as i add features to the project.

 ## Contact